py-universe/django-rest-cli/README.md

 </p>

 ## What is Django Rest CLI ?
-It is a CLI tool that seeks to help you build your Django Rest APIs faster.
+It is a CLI tool for _rapid_ Rest APIs development with the Django Framework.
 It abstracts the commonly repeated aspects of building a REST API with the Django Rest Framework by:

 - Allowing you start your project from one of three templates we provide.
-Each template comes with certain packages and features already configured.
+Each template comes with packages and features you'd most likely be setting up yourself already configured.

 - Allowing you define your models and have this tool generate CRUD endpoints for each model defined.
 For example, if you define a model, **Product** in your `models.py` file, this tool could generate a _GET /products POST /products PUT /products/<product_id>_ etc. endpoints for that model.